 The Tennessee Magazine is grateful that so many people share their talents with our readers each month.

-Trent Scott serves as vice president of corporate strategy for the Tennessee Electric Cooperative Association.
+Trent Scott serves as vice president of communications for the Tennessee Electric Cooperative Association.
 In this role, he coordinates the corporate communication efforts of TECA and The Tennessee Magazine and provides assistance to member utilities.
 Trent holds an undergraduate degree in marketing from Freed-Hardeman University and a Master of Business Administration from the University of Tennessee.
-Trent and his wife, Suzanne, have two children and live in Henderson.12 Articles
+Trent and his wife, Suzanne, have two children and live in Henderson.20 Articles

 Lifelong Tennessean Chris Kirk, editor of The Tennessee Magazine, joined the staff in May 2005 after graduating from the University of Tennessee, Knoxville, majoring in journalism with a minor in political science.
 An award-winning member of the Cooperative Communicators Association, he contributes feature articles and photographs to the monthly membership publication and serves as coordinator among Tennessee’s electric cooperatives and the magazine staff in Nashville.
 Chris and his wife, Anna, and their two daughters live in Brentwood.20 Articles

 Nicole Christensen is working as the communications specialist for Tennessee Magazine.
 She graduated from Western Kentucky University with a B.A. in journalism and has lived in Nashville her whole life.
 She is excited to be a new addition to the Tennessee Magazine family.13 Articles